BerkeleySTEM/cs-resources/README.md

 If you're concerned about workload, start doing the courses before the semester starts, if possible.
 Many courses have resources online.

+#### But how many units should I take?

+The number of units you take doesn't matter as long as you have at least the minimum.
+Be concerned about workload, not units.

 ## Resources
 - [List of publicly available resources for CS courses.](https://github.com/surajrampure/berkeley-cs-courses)
 - [Stat 140](http://prob140.org/) and [textbook](http://prob140.org/textbook/chapters/README).